bobia9991/Variant-Detection-Introduction-GATK/README.md

 </pre>

-The variants identified can be furter filtered or sorted on different parameters that suits the downstream analysis.  <a href="https://software.broadinstitute.org/gatk/">GATK</a> has a range of tools available to achieve that.
+The variants identified can be further filtered or sorted on different parameters that suits the downstream analysis.  <a href="https://software.broadinstitute.org/gatk/">GATK</a> has a range of tools available to achieve that.
 A more detailed account of various tools can be found in the "Best Practices" section on the <a href="https://software.broadinstitute.org/gatk/">GATK</a> website.